Best Futures Trading Platform 2023– Cheapest Platform Revealed

 The futures trading scene operates much like the traditional stock exchange.
 That is to say, most trading is conducted during standard market hours – Monday to Friday.
 With that said – and much like conventional stocks, it is also possible to trade futures outside of standard market hours.
 Each futures exchange will, however, have its own rules surrounding tradable hours.

-For example, in the US, most exchanges allow you to trade futures from 5 pm (Central Time) on Sunday through to 4 pm on Friday.
+For example, in the US, futures can be traded from 5 pm (Central Time) on Sunday through to 4 pm on Friday in most brokers.
 On the other hand, futures markets in the UK take a more traditional approach – choosing to close their doors over the weekend.

 Futures Trading Strategies